Follow our monthly ads in British Railways Illustrated and Bylines

 Please note that we were without an e-mail connection from Monday 21 May until yesterday.
 In between these dates, all tried and tested means to resolve the problem were used but in the final analysis it proved necessary to contact BT -the intervening Bank Holiday Weekend did not help matters!

 Although the system is now up and running a number of outgoing e-mail correspondence would appear to have been lost.
 Attempts to reconstruct them are in -hand but is proving to be time-consuming.

 If anyone e-mailed us during this period we would be grateful if they could contact us again with details- apologies for the extra work caused but there appears to be no other way to resolve the problem.

 Many thanks to all for the positive response in the railway press regarding copies of various periodicals.
 If resident in the South East we still require more copies of Great Western Journal / LMS Journal then please contact us -details above.

-Further to the blog of 29 April, having now had a chance to go through more of the recently acquired stock there are a number of titles that might be of particular interest i.e:
+Further to the blog of 29 April, having now had the opportunity to go through more of the recently acquired stock there are a number of items that might be of particular interest i.e: